nczempin/gym-random-walk/README.md

 # gym-random-walk

-A minimal example of a custom environment for [OpenAI Gym](https://github.com/openai/gym).
+A minimal example of a custom environment for [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) (formerly OpenAI Gym).

 This environment implements a one-dimensional random walk.
 The states are `0, 1, ..., 6` with `0` and `6` being terminal.
 The starting state is chosen uniformly from `1` through `5`.